Snagsvkrv/camunda-client/README.md

         await worker.subscribe(topic_names="EchoTask", action=echo)

-async def number_check(task: ExternalTask) -> TaskResult:
+async def number_check(task: ExternalTask) -> None:
     try:
         number = task.get_variable("number")
         task.set_variable
         print(f"We received {number} for checking...")
-        # we create a Variables object to hand to the TaskResult
+        # we create a Variables object to hand to the task object for completion
         variables = Variables()
         # we set the variable 'result' to 'true' or 'false'
         variables.set_variable(